operator-framework/rukpak/internal/provisioner/helm/README.md

 The `helm` provisioner is able to instantiate a given `helm+v3` bundle with a specified helm chart onto a cluster and then install the helm chart, in the cluster.
-It does so by reconciling `Bundle` and `BundleDeployment` types that have the `spec.provisionerClassName` field set to `core.rukpak.io/helm`.
+It does so by reconciling `Bundle` and `BundleDeployment` types that have the `spec.provisionerClassName` field set to `core-rukpak-io-helm`.
 This field must be set to the correct provisioner name in order for the `helm` provisioner to see and interact with the bundle.

 ### Install and apply a specific version of a `helm+v3` bundle